China says closely watching Greek policy after port stake stopped

-The Greek government last year had shortlisted China’s Cosco Group COSCO.UL as a potential buyer of a 67 percent stake in Piraeus (OLPr.AT) Port Authority.
+The Greek government last year had shortlisted China’s Cosco Group as a potential buyer of a 67 percent stake in Piraeus Port Authority.

-But Greece stopped the sale this week, saying it would be put on hold as newly elected Prime Minister Alexis Tsipras halted privatization plans agreed under Greece’s bailout deal.
+But Greece stopped the sale this week, saying it would be put on hold as newly elected Prime Minister Alexis Tsipras halted privatisation plans agreed under Greece’s bailout deal.

 “We are paying a great deal of attention,” Shen Danyang, the spokesman for China’s Ministry of Commerce, said when asked about the suspended deal.